 by Edward C. Elliott - 1905

-VIII.
-RELATIONSHIPS BETWEEN ITEMS OF EXPENDITURE Implications of the Variability.
-In the previous discussioni concerning variability, the question was raised as to the probable relationships which might exist between the various items of expenditure.
+Implications of the Variability.
+In the previous discussion concerning variability, the question was raised as to the probable relationships which might exist between the various items of expenditure.
 Do the cities that spend a larger proportion than is ordinary of their total expenditures for the maintenance and operation of public schools also spend a larger proportion than is ordinary for libraries, for street lighting, for police service, for protection of health, etc.?
-Or does a proportional large expenditure for education mean that this is accomplished at a sacrifice of the support of such other activities?
-In other words, does proportional generous support of education convey any information concerning the character of the municipality regarded as a whole?
-If the existence of certain relationships can be demonstrated, then in general, a new basis of municipal worth and efficiency might be established.

 To view the full-text for this article you must be signed-in with the appropriate membership.
 Please review your options below: